billp72/compass_test_wpope/README.md

 If age is the priority, we would score listings by age (similar to the above)

 (results may vary depending on filter selections like location)

+# Dedup question.
+During the interview, the interviewer asked me how I would prevent duplicate adresses and with different abbreviations etc

+On the train home, I thought about it.

+* I think normalization when the data is entered would remove different abbreviations (e.g., ave vs. avenue)
+* Once the data is normalized, you could use a lookup table to remove duplicates when the data is fetched
+* Perhaps the best way is to normalize the addresses when they're input and, at 2AM on Saturday, run a batch process and do the checking then.
+* if the data is scraped, simply run a batch process on the scrapped data or after it's entered at 2AM

+# out-of-order search keyword network request

+ExecutorService executor = Executors.newSingleThreadExecutor();
+Future<Response> future = executor.submit(() ->
+    httpClient.send(request, HttpResponse.BodyHandlers.ofString())
+);

+// When query changes, cancel the old future.
+This will start a new query and prevent stale queries from giving false results future.cancel(true);